 Ultimately, patients who had low-risk polyps removed had a lower risk of mortality while those with high-risk polyps removed had a moderately higher risk of death, as compared with the general Norwegian population.
 This research may suggest that those have undergone low-risk adenoma removal may require less surveillance than previously thought.

-Patients with intestinal polyps have a lower risk of dying from cancer than previously thought.
+Patients with intestinal polyps have a lower risk of dying from cancer than previously thought, according to Norwegian researchers.

 This group of patients may therefore need less frequent colonoscopic surveillance than what is common today.
 As a potential concequence, the researchers argue, health service resources may be diverted to other, patient groups.